rotimiakinrinde/Hospital-Emergency-Room-Analysis-/README.md

 1. **Monthly View - Patient Trends:**

-   Using an interactive bar chart, the dashboard tracks ER visits by month, revealing peak admission times and seasonal patterns.
+   Using an interactive charts, the dashboard tracks Emergency Room visits by month, revealing peak admission times and seasonal patterns.
 Evening and weekend visits show a sharp increase, highlighting the need for targeted resource allocation.
 Age      distribution analysis shows that elderly patients (65+) and children under 10 make up the largest proportion of ER visits.
 This suggests a focus on geriatric and pediatric care improvements.
    ![Dashboard 1](https://github.com/user-attachments/assets/689f0846-5065-4632-a7ee-f707aab4421a)